Kars07/Hedfunds/README.md

 Team: Team Hedfunds

 Live Demo: https://hedfunds.vercel.app/
-(Please note that if it's taking too long to register yourself on the platform kindly use this account login details:
+(Please note that if it's taking too long to register yourself on the platform kindly use this account login details to enter the dashboard and test the app:

-email:
+email: enionagbo@gmail.com

-password:
+password: Babatuns12*
 )

 Repository: https://github.com/Kars07/Hedfunds